 In my Italian medieval romances, I have explored many ways Italians have whiled away the hours when not engaging in necessary and important business.
 In THE LILY AND THE FALCON, I added a game of kicking an animal’s bladder into opposing tents at the hero and heroine’s wedding.
 Today, this game is called soccer or, as the Italians refer to it, calico.

 In the fourth book of my Italian Medieval series, TEMPT NOT MY HEART (not contracted at present), the famous horse races of Siena are a vital part of the story.
-I’d like to share an article I wrote for Renaissance Magazine entitled “The Palio of Siena.”
+Portions of the following are taken from an article I wrote that ran in Renaissance Magazine, issue #31, entitled “The Games of Siena.”

 Only one contest has survived the centuries—the Palio—which existed well before the 11th century and took place two times a year: on July 2nd, in honor of the Madonna of Provenzan, who miraculously appeared to Provenzan Salvani, the hero in the Battle of Montraperti; and also on August 16th, a day dedicated to the Madonna of the Assumption.

 The name of the race was synonymous with the prize awarded the winner.
 A misrepresentation of the Latin word pallium (meaning a rectangular piece of cloth), a palio was a wool, silk or velvet piece of cloth bearing a representation of the Virgin Mary and was awarded to the contrade who won the race.

 Prior to 1555, during the Palio young men carried colored wooden structures usually representing animals, with followers parading behind them in a procession.
 After 1555, each district began to organize with headquarters defining territorial limits and announcing specific rules, thereby developing its own badge, colors, animal of distinction for its banner, its own church and religious staff, and a stable for the horse racing on its behalf.